Neuro-Oncology Clinic at NIH

 This is a joint program with the Neuro-Oncology Program at the Johns Hopkins Hospital in Baltimore, MD.
 The goal is to prepare neurologists, medical oncologists, radiation oncologists and neurosurgeons for research careers in neuro-oncology.

 The National Institutes of Health (NIH) Clinical Electives Program emphasizes the important connection between research and patient care in neuro-oncology.
 Students participate in inpatient and outpatient evaluation of patients, learn about the conduct of clinical research trials, observe surgical procedures, attend clinical care and research conferences, and participate in weekly clinical and laboratory meetings.
-Students will participate in the workup, evaluation, and planning of treatment for patients they see.

 Clinical Base Training